-In addition to using our standard risk rules, you can create your own custom risk rules.
-You can use these to influence the risk score of a transaction, send it to case management, or use the custom rule in combination with Dynamic 3D Secure.
+You can create custom risk rules next to using standard risk rules.
+Custom risk rules are a RevenueProtect premium feature.
+You can use these rules to influence the risk score of a transaction, send it to case management, or use the custom rule in combination with Dynamic 3D Secure.

 To build your custom risk rules:

-- Choose risk variables: understand which Adyen-provided variables you can use in custom risk rules, or create custom fields.
+- Choose risk variables: understand which variables you can use in custom risk rules, or create custom fields.

 - Create the rule: set rule conditions to define when the rule should trigger.